debarshibasak/go-kubeadmclient/Readme.md

 - Added support for multipass
 - Add HA Proxy Support for multi master setup
 - cli for creating cluster
+- More structure approach towards CNI, pod cidrs, service cidrs, dns domains etc.

 #### Roadmap
-- CLI support for baremetal, gke, aks, eks, digitalocean
-- Testing this orchestration on centos
+- Testing this orchestration on centos, redhat
-- use configuration file for the cli
+- Add Support for offline installation
-- Support Multicloud providers, VM hypervisors
+- Add Support for remove node
-- More structure approach towards CNI, pod cidrs, service cidrs, etc.
-- Support for offline installation
+- Add support for delete cluster

 #### Supporting this project
 - I need funding for testing this project
-- If you want to join this project, please feel free to create pull requests.
+- If you want to join this project, please feel free to create pull requests or message me.
 - You can support my effort with donation at [patreon](https://www.patreon.com/bePatron?u=31747625)

 <a href="https://www.patreon.com/bePatron?u=31747625" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>